DaveBackus/Data_Bootcamp_Book/pandas-clean.md

-# Pandas 2: Cleaning data
+# Pandas 2: Cleaning and shaping data

 ---
 **Overview.**  The dirty secret of data work is that data almost never comes in the form we want.
 Here we run through a variety of methods for taking messy data and turning it into clean, nicely formatted data.